- Work on replacing railroad ties is complete. Crews continue to clean ballast and resurface areas around tracks.

 The end result of this project is more reliable on-time performance for Amtrak Cascades intercity trains traveling between Seattle and Portland.

 - upgrading track to accommodate faster train speeds,

 - relaying and resurfacing rail.

 This project will make a series of track upgrades to the BNSF main line tracks between Nisqually and the Columbia River.
 This work will allow Amtrak Cascades trains to maintain maximum speeds over longer distances, resulting in better on-time performance.

 What is the project timeline?

 Construction of first phase of rail replacement work is underway, while crews move forward with design on additional locations.
-Construction on the entire project is expected to be complete by 2016.
+Construction on the entire project is expected to be complete in 2017.

 How can I get more information?